Robert Pruitt (politician): Education

 Pruitt attended Heart of Georgia Technical Institute in Eastman and obtained a diploma in Flight Technology in 1997.
 He was a member of the first graduating class of this institute.
 Pruitt attended Middle Georgia College and obtained a degree of Associate of Applied Science in 1997 also.
 In 2000, Pruitt obtained a Bachelors of Science degree in Professional Aeronautics from Embry-Riddle Aeronautical University.

 Career

 Pruitt is a pilot, pilot instructor, businessman, and entrepreneur.
-Pruitt serves as chief executive officer and President of SoPoly Outdoor Furniture.
+Pruitt is chief executive officer and President of SoPoly Outdoor Furniture.

 On June 9, 2020, Pruitt won the Republican primary election and was unopposed in the general election on November 3, 2020, therefore he became a Republican member of Georgia House of Representatives for District 149.

 On January 11, 2021, Pruitt was sworn in as a member of the Georgia House of Representatives for District 149 succeeding Jimmy Pruett.

-Pruitt serves as a member of the House Economic Development & Tourism Committee, the House Industry and Labor Committee, & the House Small Business and Development Committee.
+While a member of the House, Pruitt served on the House Economic Development & Tourism Committee, the House Industry and Labor Committee, & the House Small Business and Development Committee.

 On January 9, 2023, he left office and Danny Mathis replaced him.

+Following his departure from the Georgia House of Representatives, he became Executive Director of the Eastman-Dodge County Development Authority.